mkorcha/MediaButtonOverlay/README.md

 There is also an "x" icon that shows.
 Simply drag the overlay onto this icon to stop it.
 Alternatively, you can press the red start button again in the menu.

+Note: If the overlay drop view (for lack of a better name) gets stuck, you can tap in the same locations that you would be able to drop to get the same functionality.

 ### Automation

 Media Button Overlay comes with a few automation features built in to start and stop the overlay via Intents, which can be used from your own applications or other methods.